turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 ### 2. Functions Can be _Stored_ as Values or _Declared_ With Names

-There are 2 basic ways to create a function in javascript: a function __expression__ and a function __declaration__.
+There are 2 basic ways to create a function in JavaScript: a function __expression__ and a function __declaration__.

 #### Function Expressions